Filip-Ignaciuk/HaxelCommunication/README.md

 # HaxelCommunication
-Communicate with your friends by hosting your own server, so only you can see your own data.
+Communicate with you're friends by hosting your own server.
+Free to use and works in Lan configurations.